Christopher Morel Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.14).
+- The Royals have a 5.14 team ERA that ranks 28th among all league pitching staffs.

+- Royals pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The righty last appeared on Tuesday against the Seattle Mariners, when he threw 7 1/3 innings, allowing two earned runs while giving up two hits.
+- The righty's last time out was on Wednesday against the Seattle Mariners, when he went five innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.